 Below is a summary of our test findings and how each shovel performed in side-by-side tests.

-The AMES #12 Aluminum Scoop was best as shoveling snow.
-Its deep scoop and short shaft makes it super efficient at getting that snow over the snowbank at the edge of your driveway.
-It was followed by the True Temper 20 Inch Aluminum and ErgieShovel, which could not move as much snow as the Ames, but were much easier on our backs.
+The Ames #12 Aluminum Scoop was the best at shoveling snow.
+Its deep scoop and short shaft make it super efficient at getting that snow over the snowbank at the edge of your driveway.
+It was followed by the True Temper 20 Inch Aluminum and ErgieShovel, which could not move as much snow as the Ames but were much easier on our backs.

-By far best is the Garant Snow Pusher 24; nothing else we tested even compared.
-This is the ideal tool for clearing ice and compacted snow from driveways and walkways.
-Of the standard shovels designs, the True Temper 20 Inch Aluminum did much better than the rest because of its full metal scoop and blade as well as its ergonomic shaft.
+The Garant Snow Pusher 24 excelled at scraping; nothing else we tested even compared.
+This shovel is ideal for clearing ice and compacting snow from driveways or walkways.
+Of the standard shovel designs, the True Temper 20 Inch Aluminum did much better than the rest because of its full metal scoop, blade, and ergonomic shaft.
 Most plastic shovels, even if they had a metal insert, did not scrape nearly as well.

-We found the Garant snow pusher 24 was perfectly suited to this job.
+We found the Garant Snow Pusher 24 was perfectly suited to the job of pushing snow.
 Its wide, flat blade got below the snow and moved it efficiently.
-An interesting competitor to the Garant was The Snowcaster 30SNC, which was very efficient at light snow.
-With its wide blade, it takes fewer passes to clear off a surface.
-The caveat here is if it snows more then a few inches, the Snowcaster gets heavy and there is no way to clear its blade.
-In the nine-inch storm in which we tested we found this trait particularly frustrating.
+An interesting competitor to the Garant was the Snowcaster 30SNC, which is super efficient in light snow.
+Its wide blade means fewer passes are necessary to clear off a surface.
+The caveat here is if it snows more than a few inches, the Snowcaster gets heavy, and there is no practical way to clear its blade.
+In the nine-inch storm we tested, we found this trait incredibly frustrating.

-The ErgieShovel wins hands down for its namesake, ergonomics.
-Its dual handle design kept us from hunching more then we had to.
-Other shovels with a bent handle design like both True Temper models and the Suncast SC3250 were also easy on our backs.
+The ErgieShovel wins hands down for its namesake ergonomics.
+Its dual-handle design prevented us from hunching more than we had to.
+Other shovels with a bent handle design, like both True Temper models and the Suncast SC3250, were also easy on our backs.

-While there is no one perfect shovel for all snow conditions, you can buy a versatile shovel that will perform great in most of the conditions you encounter.
+Although there is no perfect shovel for all snow conditions, you can get a versatile shovel that will perform great in most situations you encounter.
 If you can only have one shovel, we recommend the True temper 20" Aluminium.
-But if you can go for two, we enjoyed the combo of the ErgieShovel and the Garant Snow Pusher 24.
+If you want to cover all your bases, we enjoyed the complimentary combo of the ErgieShovel and the Garant Snow Pusher 24.